flojoy-ai/docs/docs/instruments-database/Network Analyzers/Keysight-8722ES/Keysight-8722ES.md

 ---
-title: Connecting to Keysight 8722ES  by Agilent in Python
+title: Connecting to Keysight (Agilent) 8722ES  by Agilent in Python
-sidebar_label: Keysight 8722ES
+sidebar_label: Keysight (Agilent) 8722ES
 description: The Agilent 8722ES Vector Network Analyzer (VNA) allows users to test a RF device’s amplitude and phase with one instrument.
 It works within 50 MHz to 40 GHz and enables the complete characterization of a device or network.
 keywords: [network analyzers, Agilent, PyMeasure]
 slug: /instruments-database/network-analyzers/agilent/keysight-8722es